dynamsoft-docs/mobile-document-scanner-docs-js/guides/mobile-web-capture.md

 ### Get a Trial License

-If you haven't requested a **DDS** trial, you can try **MWC** by requesting a trial license through our [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=mwc&source=guide).
-The trial can be renewed twice for up to two months of free access.
+If you haven't got a trial license for **MWC**, you can request one through our [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=mwc&source=guide).
+The trial license can be renewed twice, offering a total of two months of free access.

 > **DDS** and **MWC** share the same license keys.
 If you already have a **DDS** license, you can use it for **MWC**, and vice versa.